 - Produce a working prototype, and a convincing demonstration hereof

-- Analyze the societal, ecological, and economical, impact and viability, of their "Connected Object".
+- Analyze the societal, ecological, and economic, impact and viability, of their "Connected Object".

 - Document and present, clearly and pedagogically, the result of their work, as well as underlying analysis, in a Graduate Thesis.